Holiday Gift Wrapping: A Pre-Vocational Skills Project

 Pre-cut ribbon is a great way to have materials ready for orders as well as build on measuring and cutting skills.
 Additionally, this task is a great partner task.
 Partner tasks help students learn how to work with others by practicing communication, pace and consistency.

-To me the gift wrapping “business” is a win win!
-Busy staff members do not have to worry about wrapping all of those holiday gifts and students in the pre-vocational program are exposed to the basics of running a business.
-Happy Holidays to all and keep those creative and engaging pre-vocational tasks happening!
+To me, the gift wrapping “business” is a win-win!
+Busy staff members do not have to worry about wrapping all of those holiday gifts and students expand their pre-vocational skills and are exposed to the basics of running a business.
+Happy Holidays to all, and keep those creative and engaging pre-vocational tasks happening!

 * * *